 As always, if you have any questions, queries, concerns or comments, please feel free to speak to me when I collect or bring out the children.

-Maths: We will be focusing initially on 2D and 3D shapes and consolidating our existing knowledge.
+Maths: We will be focusing initially on numbers to 20 and consolidating our existing knowledge.
 Over the course of the Spring term, we will also be working on our addition and subtraction skills, embedding our existing understanding from the Autumn term.
 We will also be continuing to work on our place value knowledge, focusing on numbers to 50, including counting in multiples of 2s, 5s and 10s.
 In the measurement aspect of maths, we will be learning about height and length and also weight and volume.

 History/Geography: We will be focusing predominantly on the UK and each of the 4 countries and their capital cities.
 We will be developing our map and key work, identifying the location of each of the countries and also learning about the key landmarks at each place.
 As part of our study, we will be learning about the Great Fire of London as the children have shown great interest in this.

-Art/Design & Technology: This term the children will continue their learning about seasons through the use of their printing skills and pattern skills.
+Art/Design & Technology: This term the children will continue their learning about seasons with their printing skills and pattern skills.
 As a link to our focus on the Great Fire of London, they will also be creating a collaborative piece of art to represent the city at the time of the fire.

 Music We will be continuing to use the ‘Charanga’ music scheme to develop our voice and instrument skills.
-We will be continuing with our frequent ‘wake up, shake ups’ throughout the day, to encourage children to develop their listening and singing skills.
-As part of our topic, we will also be listening to music from across the decades within the UK and also from countries around the world.
+As part of our topic, we will also be listening to music from across the decades within the UK and from countries across the world.

-English, Phonics, Maths and Spelling homework will be given out each Friday.
-It is also expected that children complete 5 minutes worth of spelling practice every day, as well as daily reading.
+A homework sheet will be given out each Friday.
+It is still expected that the children complete 5 minutes’ worth of spelling practise every day, as well as daily reading.